 Better yet, it’s totally free to try and, on average, saves users $10 per month on their bills.

-To see if you can use Trim to save some money or to give it a try, check out this page.
+To see if you can use Trim to save some money or to give it a try, sign up for a free 14-day trial of Trim here.

 Source: Mint.com